Government Debts and Deficits

 Of course, the government could increase taxes, but this would decrease the disposable income of the taxpayers, who would respond by spending less, which would also have a contractionary effect on the economy.
 However, this contractionary effect would be proportional to the marginal propensity to consume.
 The marginal propensity to consume = the proportion of income spent rather than saved.
 Poor people have a much higher propensity to consume than wealthy people, because the poor need all their money simply to survive, while wealthy people have everything that they need.
 Thus, the most effective way to pay down debt with minimal harm to economic growth is by increasing taxes on the wealthy without increasing taxes on the poor and the middle class.
 The effectiveness of this tax policy has been amply demonstrated by recent events.

-Of course, increasing the deficit when the economy is peaking is fiscally irresponsible, but the Republicans had to satisfy their major donors, who wanted lower taxes on themselves.
 Considering that the economy always moves in cycles, what happens when the economy starts declining?
-The wealthy will continue to enjoy their tax breaks, but most other people will suffer from increased unemployment, increased debt, and the government will suffer from increased debt and lower tax revenues, and maybe even lower creditworthiness, making future borrowings more expensive.
+The wealthy will continue to enjoy their tax breaks, but most other people will suffer from increased unemployment, increased debt, and the government will suffer from increased debt and lower tax revenues.
 In that case, the government must increase the deficit even more and/or print more money to grow the economy again.